 If you have a cook who is consistently burning food or otherwise wasting it, that is going to affect your bottom line.
 The same is true of an employee who isn’t practicing portion control or rotating food according to FIFO.
 These are all scenarios that can be remedied with proper training.

-Food suppliers have been known to make mistakes on invoices - charging double, not reflecting payments made, not delivering food that is listed on the invoice.
+Food suppliers have been known to make mistakes on invoices: charging double, not reflecting payments made, and not delivering food that is listed on the invoice.
 Have someone you trust checking in the weekly food orders to ensure it is all accounted for and matches the invoice.
 Keep copies of all your invoices and payments in case there are any disputes with your food supplier.

 Using Only One Food Vendor